'Our trusted access to their life and back stories'

 If we were considering a student mentee’s presentation we would undoubtedly acknowledge insecurity, anxiety and isolation as risk factors for their mental health; especially if they were persistent and reoccurring features.

 There are some interesting parallels for me with a recent Open University online course I undertook entitled Emotions & Emotional Disorders (part of my Continuing Professional Development and so self-sourced and undertaken in my own time - another conflict).
-It highlighted 3 indicators for depression as loss, humiliation and entrapment, and whilst I am not implying that these are part of the mental health mentor role, I do wonder where a slippery slope starts in terms of insecurity<loss, anxiety<humiliation and isolation<entrapment.
+It highlighted three indicators for depression as loss, humiliation and entrapment, and whilst I am not implying that these are part of the mental health mentor role, I do wonder where a slippery slope starts in terms of insecurity<loss, anxiety<humiliation and isolation<entrapment.
 In other words, questioning whether insecurity has some of its roots in sense of loss of security, whether anxieties around work allocation has the potential to lead to humiliation (especially when you are personally not successful having made repeated ‘bids’ for work) and whether isolation is some way along the road towards an entrapment of sorts.

 'I have to say that I love the work'